How to Transfer Credits

-Graduate students at Colorado School of Mines, may transfer a limited number of credits from other universities and or a Colorado School of Mines undergraduate transcript.
-The Office of Graduate Studies does not transfer credits upon admission.
+Graduate students at Colorado School of Mines may transfer a limited number of credits from other universities and or a Colorado School of Mines undergraduate transcript.
+We do not transfer credits upon admission.
 To transfer credits, students need to:

 - Read the transfer limits and determine how many credits may transfer

 - Meet with advisor and committee to get transfer coursework approved.